khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 Researchers hypothesised that if we can create a single model which can do all these tasks then such a model will be able to generalize to other unseen tasks i.e. tasks that it has not seen during the training.
 (Well their hypothesis turned out to be correct !!)

-Creation of such a model because feasible because all of these tasks NLU (pos_tagging / ner/ ...) and NLG (machine_traslation / summarization/ ...) can be seen as next token prediction task on which the foundation LLMs are trained upon.
+Creation of such a model became feasible because all of these tasks NLU (pos_tagging / ner/ ...) and NLG (machine_traslation / summarization/ ...) can be seen as next token prediction task on which the foundation LLMs are trained upon.
 - Sentimental Analysis output will be ‘this is a positive sentiment’ rather than classification of positive and negative.
 - Similarly QA can be formed as a NLG task